RyanOC/exzeofec/readme.md

 iTunes Top 100
 ====================

-A test app to display the top 100 songs from the iTunes API.
+An app to display the top 100 albums from the iTunes API based on the set requirements from Exzeo's Front End Challenge [https://github.com/exzeo/FrontEndChallenge](https://github.com/exzeo/FrontEndChallenge)

 ###Getting Started###